freerbeing/peoplespoetry/content/pieces/mars-bars/index.md

 You don't get shit for "nearly made it" in the music biz

 The band argued amongst themselves and broke up\
-The once-loved horn sits forsaken in its' closed case in the corner generating in Greg a depressing, subliminal guilt
+The once-loved horn sits cold and forsaken in its' closed case in the corner generating in Greg a depressing, subliminal guilt

 Tomorrow is football\
 He holds a season ticket\